 Recently filming for a new episode of the Disney hit series Raven’s Home, sequel to the original That’s So Raven, Briana Roy will soon be seen on the web series Soci-Circle due for release later this year.
 In 2014, Briana starred as Nina in Reclaim, alongside John Cusack and Rachelle Lefevre, which can still be watched on Amazon Prime in the UK.
 Catching up with her last week, Briana tells us about her first major role, filming for Disney’s Raven’s Home and her new show.

-What age were you when you got your first audition?
+How old were you when you got your first audition?

 I was five years old when I got my first audition in Miami, it was for a print ad.

 Have you attended any award ceremonies during your career so far?

 I haven’t attended any award ceremonies yet but it’s coming by the grace of God and when it comes I can promise you that as a fashionista it’s either GO BIG OR GO HOME for me.

 We understand you’ve also worked as a model, do you still do modelling?